United Parks as One presents

 Abstract black-and-white drawing by Jerry Gant featuring expressive figures symbolizing Rhythm & Blues culture.

-Jerry Gant’s original artwork for one of the complex sculptures depicting the Rhythm & Blues musical form.
+Additionally, this image shows Jerry Gant’s original artwork for one of the complex sculptures depicting the Rhythm & Blues musical form.

 Full black and white concept design by Jerry Gant featuring Bebop musicians and a stylized trumpet spelling “Be Bop.”

-Jerry Gant’s original artwork for the sculpture of Bebop musicians.
+Likewise, this image features Jerry Gant’s original artwork for the sculpture of Bebop musicians.

 Black and white illustration of Bebop musicians including a pianist, trumpet player, and singer, created by artist Jerry Gant.

-Jerry Gant’s original artwork for the sculpture of Bebop musicians.
+Elsewhere in the collection, another image shows Jerry Gant’s original artwork for the sculpture of Bebop musicians.

 Two blue steel sculptures of a male Blues musician and a female Gospel singer, positioned near the side entrance of Nat Turner Park on Muhammad Ali Avenue.